Week 1: November 1st-7th

 Need-based, partial scholarships are also available:

-- A scholarship of $200 for a writer who does not fit the criteria for any of the other scholarships, but is financially unable to afford the class because they are unemployed, underemployed, etc.
+- One (1) $200 scholarship for a writer who does not fit the criteria for any of the other scholarships, but is financially unable to afford the class.

 How to apply for a scholarship: Send an email to email@example.com detailing: